headlamp-k8s/headlamp-website/blog/2024-11-11-introducing-an-integrated-backstage-and-headlamp-experience/index.md

 ### Enhancing Backstage for Kubernetes Management

 At the last Kubecon in Paris we spoke with the Backstage team about how Headlamp and Backstage could work together.
 We quickly came to the conclusion that the projects complement each other and we should work on integrating them.
-Thus, we have created two plugins.
-One is a plugin for Backstage to embed Headlamp into the Backstage UI.
-The other is a plugin for Headlamp that links back to Backstage resources when Headlamp is running in a Backstage context.
+Thus, we have implemented this involving two parts: the Backstage part, that sets up Headlamp automatically (with the Kubernetes clusters that Backstage is configured to use) and embeds Headlamp into the Backstage UI; and the Headlamp part, which places links back to Backstage resources when Headlamp is running in this context.
 This allows for seamlessly moving between Headlamp and Backstage.

 By integrating Headlamp with Backstage and vice versa, teams can leverage the strengths of both tools.

 ## Accessing Headlamp from Backstage

-The Headlamp plugin for Backstage offers an embedded instance of Headlamp, enabling users to explore various Kubernetes components, including deployments, services, and configurations.
+The Headlamp integration in Backstage offers an embedded instance of Headlamp, enabling users to explore various Kubernetes components, including deployments, services, and configurations.
 It allows you to quickly execute common operations, such as viewing logs or checking the health of your resources.
-You can add a Headlamp entry to Backstage's sidebar as a convenient way to access it (see [these instructions](https://github.com/headlamp-k8s/backstage-plugin/tree/headlamp_plugin/headlamp#4-add-headlamp-to-the-sidebar)).
+You can add a Headlamp entry to Backstage's sidebar as a convenient way to access it (see [these instructions](https://github.com/headlamp-k8s/backstage-plugin/tree/main/headlamp#3-add-headlamp-to-the-sidebar)).

 **Headlamp view in Backstage:**